shawnalbertson/shawnalbertson/docs/source/portfolio/scope.rst

 CT Scan Intercom
 =======================================

-I was the sole Mechanical Engineer on a team tasked with improving intercom systems on CT scan machines for GE Healthcare.
+I helped to improve the mechanical design of an intercom systems on CT scan machines for GE Healthcare.
 I took on two main tasks.

 1. Designed and prototyped a waterproof intercom enclosure
 2. Evaluated the influence of mechanical vibration on electret microphones which are used on the CT gantry (the scanner itself)